 City's BSc (Hons) Business Computing Systems degree course will develop your skills to enable you to create computer solutions for business challenges.

 For your project, you can work with an organisation to develop real-world business solutions.

-In year one, you will study six core modules:
+In year one, you study six core modules:

 Core modules include:

-In year three, you will take one core module in Requirements engineering and may choose five elective modules from a list of over 20.
-You will also undertake an individual project researching and developing systems in an area of your own specialist interest.
-Professional Pathway students take these core and elective modules over a period of two years.
+In year three, as a full-time student, you take one core module in requirements engineering and may choose four elective modules from a list of over twenty.
+As an Honours student, you undertake an individual project, researching and developing systems in an area of your own specialist interest.

 Elective modules include: